1. Home

 Cost Include and Exclude

-• Teahouse accommodation during the Everest trek
+• Teahouse accommodation throughout the Everest Base Camp trek

-• Farewell dinner in Kathmandu
+• Farewell dinner in Kathmandu upon completion of the trek

-• All ground transportation on a comfortable private vehicle as per the itinerary
+• All ground transportation in comfortable private vehicles as per the itinerary

-• Helicopter/Chopper from EBC to Lukla
+• Helicopter transfer from Everest Base Camp to Lukla

-• Down jacket and sleeping bag (to be returned after trip completion)
+• Provision of a down jacket and sleeping bag for the duration of the trek (to be returned upon trip completion)

-• All government and local taxes
+• All applicable government and local taxes

 Trip Map